Bug #216

 12 Aug 13:20:37 (process:5970) WARNING: 7 line processed in 0.00 seconds (3396.41 EPS), 7 alert emited.

-#14 Updated by Yoann VANDOORSELAERE almost 15 years ago
+#14 Updated by Yoann VANDOORSELAERE over 15 years ago

 Overall, the generated alert look good!
 Here are some feedback & questions: